 There are two main areas where you can find food and beverages in Galaxy’s Edge – The Market and Black Spire Outpost.
 In The Market is where you’ll find most of the food and Black Spire Outpost is where you’ll find the drinks.

 In the Market in Galaxy’s Edge, you’ll find Kat Saka’s Kettle, Ronto Roasters, and Docking Bay 7 Food and Cargo.
 Here’s where you’ll find the majority of the food and snacks.

-Ronto Roasters has some outdoor tables and two main menu items for lunch and serves breakfast in the mornings.
+Ronto Roasters has some outdoor tables and serves breakfast and lunch and serves breakfast in the mornings.

 Kat Saka’s Kettle has an Outpost Mix which consists of sweet and savory popcorn mixed together and Buttered Blue Grains which is colored, butter-flavored popcorn.

 Black Spire Outpost

 In Black Spire Outpost is where you’ll find the beverages.
 This is where Oga’s Cantina and the Milk Stand is located.
 In Oga’s Cantina, you’ll find alcoholic and non-alcoholic beverages.
-The only food they offer is Batuu Bits, a spicy trail mix, and Happabore Sampler, which is like a charcuterie board.
+The only food they offer in Oga’s Cantina is Batuu Bits, a spicy trail mix, and Happabore Sampler, which is like a charcuterie board.
 Neither one is worth eating.